 Flora is at work on two book projects for Knopf, US, and Bloomsbury, UK: In Search of Flora, a life of the Scottish heroine, Flora Macdonald, who was later caught up in the American Revolution; and a future life of Lord Nelson on shore and at sea.

-Newly, she is a judge for the 2018 George Washington Book Prize, which she won earlier.
+She is a judge for the 2018 George Washington Book Prize, which she won earlier.
 Following on from her 2017 Mount Vernon Georgian Papers Fellowship, Flora is now an active member of the King’s Friends Network, the international and free-to-join community for all those interested in the Georgian Papers Programme.
+Newly she is also a member of the Georgian Papers Programme Academic Steering Committee.